Juuling: Are your kids doing it?

 Juul starter kits cost about $30.
 Juul pods even come in a variety of flavors like fruit medley and creme brulee.

-Right on the packaging it states: "Not for sale to minors keep away from children."
+Right on the packaging, it states: "Not for sale to minors keep away from children."

-But that is not stopping kids and teen from getting their hands of juuls.
-Dr. Wanda Boone with Durham Together for Resilient Youth says kids are getting access to juuls as she hears from many who can buy them at convenience stores, even though it's illegal to sell them to people under the age of 18.
+But that is not stopping kids and teens from getting their hands on Juuls.
+Dr. Wanda Boone with Durham Together for Resilient Youth said kids are getting access to Juuls as she hears from many who can buy them at convenience stores, even though it's illegal to sell them to people younger than 18.

 "Young people don't necessarily think it's dangerous for them," she said.

-But she says it's very dangerous as juuls contain chemicals, many not even known as manufacturers don't have to report e-cigarette ingredients.
+But she says it's very dangerous as Juuls contain chemicals, many not even known as manufacturers don't have to report e-cigarette ingredients.

 "The biggest danger is thinking yet another product is not harmful to them," she said.
 "It's still a delivery system primarily that has nicotine in it, and therefore it is a problem."
 Dr. Boone says the best advice is parents need to have an open conversation with their kids and teen about the dangers of juuling.